 – obtain and document informed consent

-– respect the privacy interests of research subjects
+– respect the privacy interests of research participants (we prefer the term research participant to research subject)

 – consider additional protection when conducting research on individuals with limited autonomy